smartcontractkit/documentation/docs/Using Randomness/vrf-deployments.md

 - `uint32 fulfillmentFlatFeeLinkPPMTier1`, `uint32 fulfillmentFlatFeeLinkPPMTier2`, `uint32 fulfillmentFlatFeeLinkPPMTier3`, `uint32 fulfillmentFlatFeeLinkPPMTier4`, `uint32 fulfillmentFlatFeeLinkPPMTier5` - fees for each tier specified in millionths of LINK.
 - `uint24 reqsForTier2`, `uint24 reqsForTier3`, `uint24 reqsForTier4`, `uint24 reqsForTier5` - tier boundaries in terms of requests made using a given subscription.

+# Gas prices
+To avoid costly responses during gas price volatility, VRF response transactions are submitted with a limit on the maximum gas price.
+Because every use case is different, different VRF jobs are set up on each blockchain with different gas caps.
+Each VRF job corresponds to a different keyHash.
+Contract developers can reference the appropriate keyHash according to how much they are willing to pay for gas for each specific use case.
+Note that these are maximum gas prices and are used only if current network conditions require it.
+Otherwise, a more appropriate lower gas price is used to submit the response.
+If your use case requires a different gas price cap than what is currently available, [contact our team](https://chainlinkcommunity.typeform.com/to/OYQO67EF).

 # Polygon (Matic) Mainnet

 |Item|Value|